 HIPAA, or the Health Insurance Portability and Accountability Act of 1996, was passed by Congress to protect sensitive user information related to health insurance.
 This act helps to reduce health care fraud and mandates a standard for handling confidential healthcare information for consumers and businesses.

 HIPAA compliance protects this sensitive information and specifies proper guidelines and standards for handling health insurance data.
 HIPAA also establishes rules for handling, administering, and maintaining electronic servers as well as the hosting of this Protected Health Information.
-Read more here.
+Read more about our HIPAA compliant hosting here.

 Key Terms and Important Information: